mrapp-ke/MLRL-Boomer/doc/user_guide/testbed/arguments.md

 ### Meta-Data

 Saving meta-data can help improving the reproducibility of experiments.
-Among other information, it contains the command that has been used for running an experiment and the version of MLRL-Testbed used.
+Among other information, it contains the command that has been used for running an experiment and the version of mlrl-testbed used.

 - `--print-meta-data` (Default value = `false`)